kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 # highway's Dispatch Mechanism

 I've already hinted at the way how highway provides access to the ISA-specific code: via nested namespaces.
 This sounds scary if you don't usually use namespaces much, but it's really quite simple once you get the hang of it.
 Let's first start out without ISA-specific code, but set up namespaces which we'll later populate with the nested namespaces.
-We'll start up with highway code in a namespace named 'hwy' (that's where it usually lives) and our own code in a namespace names 'project'.
+We'll start up with highway code in a namespace named 'hwy' (that's where it usually lives) and our own code in a namespace named 'project'.
 When calling into highway code from our code, we'd *qualify* the access with a hwy:: prefix.
 This is simple and straightforward - and good practise anyway, keeping our own code in a separate namespace and qualifying use of code from other components with their namespace prefix (or using a 'using' directive to the same effect, which can become obscure).

 If we want to have several variants of a body of code, we can enclose these variants each into a separate scope.
 Then we can use the same set of symbols in each of those scopes, and we can introduce a selector to address the symbol set in a specific scope: We use indirection.
 One way of setting up a scope is a namespace: it's simply a scope with a name.
 Another way is using classes.
 Class members share the same scope, and they are distinct from members with the same name in a different scope.